edgelesssys/ego.dev/content/_index.md

 why:
   title: Why EGo
   description:
     Confidential computing enables the always-encrypted and verifiable processing of data - in the cloud and elsewhere.
-This breakthrough approach that solves many security and privacy problems.
+This breakthrough approach solves many security and privacy problems.

     Developing confidential apps used to require arcane knowledge, significant code changes, and cumbersome build steps.
 With EGo, you can skip that and develop your Go code as usual.